 4. We attached the boards to the chalkboard frame first with wood glue, and then with 3/4 inch nails.
 We used a nail gun, but you could also use a hammer!

 5. The last step was to season the chalkboard to avoid any “ghosting”.
 That means if you write on it without preparing it, you will never be able to fully erase it–a faint image will remain there forever.
 Seasoning it takes just a few minutes–use the side of a piece of chalk to completely chalk over the entire board, first vertically, then horizontally.
-Wipe it all off with a lint-free cloth, and remove the excess dust.
+Wipe it all off with a lint-free clean rag, and remove the excess dust.
 That’s it!
 You’re ready to hang your chalkboard!